-Officers: officers of the applicant (including directors and statutory auditor) must meet requirements under Article 5 of the Financial Companies Corporate Governance Act –essentially, they should not have been subject to any criminal or other sanctions in the past five years.
+Officers: officers of the applicant (including directors and the statutory auditor) must meet the requirements under Article 5 of the Financial Companies Corporate Governance Act – essentially, they should not have been subject to any criminal or other sanctions in the past five years.

 Major shareholders: major shareholders, including the largest shareholder and significant shareholders with a 10% or more shareholding in the applicant, must meet certain standards of financial soundness and social credibility.

 Financial stability and social reputation: must be financially sound and socially reputable.

 Prevention of conflicts of interest: the applicant must have a system in place to prevent conflicts of interest.

 Local presence: no specific requirements.
 However, the regulator, as a matter of policy, requires the PEF manager to be a local corporate entity in Korea.
 Most commonly, local PEF managers are established as a joint stock company or a limited liability company.

 Officers: same as for an SIPF manager.

 Financial stability and social reputation: same as for an SIPF manager.

 Prevention of conflicts of interest: same as for an SIPF manager.

 The applicant prepares the application and supporting documents and will normally need to have a pre-filing consultation with the FSS reviewing officer.
 With respect to the time required for an SIPF manager registration, the FSC must process the application and complete the registration within two months from the time the applicant filed a full application package, excluding time taken by the applicant to supplement the application when required by the regulator.
 In the case of a PEF manager registration, the FSC must process the application and complete the registration within one month after accepting the completed application package, excluding time taken by the applicant to supplement the application when required by the regulator.